gSchool/ada-CS-Fundamentals-Internship/08-graphs/02-graphs-algorithms.md

 ### Depth-First-Search

 Where breadth-first-search spreads out from a starting node in order of distance from the starting node, depth-first-search follows each path as far as possible before backing up and following the next closest path.
+For this reason we refer to depth-first-search as a _backtracking_ algorithm.

 **Depth First Search Pseudocode Walkthrough**
 <iframe src="https://adaacademy.hosted.panopto.com/Panopto/Pages/Embed.aspx?id=8e2085ff-4dd1-46aa-a961-af170141a92a&autoplay=false&offerviewer=true&showtitle=true&showbrand=false&captions=true&interactivity=all" height="360" width="640" style="border: 1px solid #464646;" allowfullscreen allow="autoplay"></iframe>